Petyanator/Career-Connect/README.md

-Guys, Before doing anything, do npm install in client folder
+Guys, Before doing anything, do npm install in client folder(because folder node_modules has too many files in it)